Repariring the Present // S+T+ARTS 2022 // CCCB

 This microbe is able to grow on metallic minerals or electrodes, generating electrical energy while eliminating certain pollutant from the soil and water, during its metabolisation.

-This living micro-organism will be insert in the soil in order to enhance the electricity produced in the bio-electro battery cell.
+This living microorganism is present in all kind of moist soils but will be inoculated during the prototype exhibition in order to enhance the electricity produced in the Micorbial Fuel Cell battery.

 The multidisciplinary aproach happens to be the best way also in the making of the project it self interlacing art, design and science(s).